top of page

 Watch for:

-• difficulty learning or recognizing rhymes (cat–hat)
+• Difficulty learning or recognizing rhymes (cat–hat)

-• trouble clapping syllables in words (ba-na-na)
+• Trouble clapping syllables in words (ba-na-na)

-• limited sentence length or unclear speech
+• Limited sentence length or unclear speech

-• difficulty answering simple “what” or “where” questions
+• Difficulty answering simple “what” or “where” questions

 These are early phonological awareness and language comprehension skills.